 REACH is an app and service that helps people realize goals that seem just too far out of reach to be achievable.
-Using pictures and tattoos to track daily progress, REACH makes goal-keeping a ritual and shows that every achievement deserves care, honour, and celebration.
+Using pictures and tattoos to track daily progress, REACH makes goal-keeping a ritual and shows that every achievement deserves care, honor, and celebration.

 On the first day of Affirming Artifacts, Allan asked us to name a fairly trivial aspect of our lives that could be described as a “total disaster.”
 While trying to compose a sentence in my mind that would describe the angst of my entire life of being less than five feet tall, I raised my hand and, when Allan called on me, looked at my hand and blurted out, “Anything more than this high off the ground.”